bbeckley-hub/staphscope-typing-tool/README.md

 ## 🔗 **Integrated External Tools & Dependencies**

 StaphScope integrates several powerful open-source tools and databases.
 These are **not bundled directly in this repository**.
-Instead, they are automatically installed as **dependencies via Conda** (as defined in `environment.yml`) or called as external executables during pipeline execution.
+Instead, they are automatically installed as **dependencies via Conda** (as defined in `environment.yml`).
 Each tool is used under the terms of its own license, and we gratefully acknowledge their authors.

 | Tool/Database | Purpose | Source | License |
 |---------------|---------|--------|---------|